rhong0330/364final/README.md

 3. Once a user is registered, user can login on homepage with the same or similar image that was saved during the process of registration.
 4. To view all users with face, click all users at homepage.

+**FOR LOGGED IN USERS ONLY**
+1. A user can get information on an uploaded file
+2. A user can save searched information as a collection

 ### **List of all of the routes**
 http://localhost:5000/ -> index.html
 http://localhost:5000/addUser -> add_user.html
 http://localhost:5000/regSuccess -> register_success.html
 http://localhost:5000/allUsers -> all_users.html
+http://localhost:5000/uploads/<filename> , For checking if file upload is successful

 ### **Documentation README Requirements**